radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 -	Working with Complex Attributes

+>[!note]
->**Note - The examples shown in this section use the Advanced Rest Client Google Chrome app.**
+>The examples shown in this section use the Advanced Rest Client Google Chrome app.

 # Accessing the RadiantOne RESTFul Web Service